VinayKale1998/BookingAPI/README.md

 # BookMyShow API
 The project uses NodeJS with express to build APIs for a movie booking application named BookMyShow.

-We have exposed two endpoints as per the requirements of the project,
+We have exposed two endpoints as per the requirements of the project:

 **/api/booking** **:method:GET** : Will retrieve the last booking details from the MongoDB BookMyShow collection and send it to the client with 200 status code